afantes/Front-End-Tasks/README.md

 => Count Input Characters : The mission of the code is to create a character counter that dynamically updates the remaining character count and displays it visually using a progress bar.

 => Customized Scrollbar : The mission of this code is to customize the appearance of scrollbars in web browser using CSS.

+=> Full Screen Navigation : The mission of the code is to create a fullscreen navigation.
+This code enables opening and closing the navigation menu by clicking on the toggler element or the close button, and it also allows closing the menu by pressing the spacebar.